 - About 40% of these bikes are eventually being picked up by their owners.

-- About 50.000 bikes get stolen every year, which is 8% of the total amount of bikes.
-The rate for bike theft is going down.
+- About 50.000 bikes are reported stolen every year, which is 8% of the total amount of bikes.
+But probably only about 30% of the people report a stolen bike in Amsterdam.

 - 6 out of 10 people who live in Amsterdam have a bike parked in the centre which they don’t use.